OliwierLewecki/Form-validation-with-React/README.md

-Simple for validation using React.
+Simple form validation using React.